SIDHARTH-PATTALI/voice-customer-service-ai/README.md

 ## 🎯 Project Goal

-To automate customer service for Air Conditioner users by creating a voice-driven AI support agent.
+To automate customer service for users by creating a voice-driven AI support agent.
 It answers common queries based on an uploaded user manual or Q&A document, reducing the need for live human support.

 ---